• Skip to primary navigation

 • In a 5-quart dutch oven (see note), heat the olive oil on high heat until smoking.

-• Season the Chuck Roast with the salt and pepper, rubbing it into Chuck Roast.
+• Season the chuck roast with the salt and pepper, rubbing it into the meat.

-• Sear the Chuck Roast until a golden crust forms, about 5 minutes per side.
+• Sear the roast until a golden crust forms, about 5 minutes per side.
 Remove and set aside.

-• Place the seared Chuck Roast in the dutch oven, it will be almost completely submerged in the liquid.
+• Place the seared chuck roast in the pan; it will be almost completely submerged in the liquid.

-• Place the herbs on top of the Chuck Roast.
+• Place the herbs on top of the roast.

-• Cover with the lid and slow cook the Chuck Roast in the oven for 4-5 hours, until the Chuck Roast is fork-tender and shreds easily.
+• Cover with the lid and slow cook the chuck roast in the oven for 4-5 hours, until it is fork-tender and shreds easily.

 Notes